strinsberg/lt64/README.md

 # Purpose

 The purpose of this project was mostly for fun, but also to learn a little about low level programming.
 What better way to think about some of the things that are important at the machine level than to build your own machine level.
 There are obvious differences between the things that can be done in hardware and what can be done in software, but considering the operations to implement and their efficiency it is easier to see these things.

 I also just love to program and it is fun to find a project that is not so big that it will take years to complete.
 A couple tries to get something basic working only took a couple weeks.
 Plus a VM can be used as a target for an assembler and assembly language.
 It could also be the target for some custom toy compilers to practice generating assembly or machine code without having to learn a specific architecture.
-And lots of widely used programming languages have VMs or byte code interpreters, so implementing one can help one gain i sight into those tools.
+And lots of widely used programming languages have VMs or byte code interpreters, so implementing one can help one gain I sight into those tools.

 ## Notes

 - The name was meant to be cheeky homage to the Commodore 64.
 It was more appropriate for the first version where the VM had a total memory size of 64kb.
 Changes to the architecture have made the memory size larger, but the name is still fun (to me).
 - While I put some effort into efficiency, this is essentially a "toy" VM.
   There will be trade offs between efficiency and things like minimal error handling or ease of implementation.
 - I am NOT a C programmer so do not expect my C code to be an example of how to program in C.
 - I have written a small test suite in python.
 It tests the basic functionality of each operation, but may not test all edge cases.
 Mostly it is just hard to test things when one has to write programs in hex (at least for me).
 - There are some choices inspired by, or copied from, Forth.
 However, this is not a Forth implementation.
 Forth is just a really great implementation of stack based computing and it would be silly to ignore it when building something like this.

 # Usage

 ## Building

 The VM is written in plain C. It does not use any special libraries.
 It uses a simple Makefile with `gcc` and some simple compiler flags like `-O3` for release builds and `-D <var_to_define>` for debug and test builds.
 It is probably possible to compile it with other C compilers, but I have not tested this.

 ```bash
 $ git clone https://github.com/strinsberg/lieutenant-64.git